PranavSriram18/writing/attention/attention0.md

 A vertical column corresponds to a single token being processed across layers.
 We call the $t$-th column the <span style="color: #007bff;">**residual stream**</span> for token $t$, a term popularized in [Anthropic's original
 Transformer Circuits paper](https://transformer-circuits.pub/2021/framework/index.html).
+The diagram above depicts the residual stream for the third token, and how information can move forward from previous streams into this stream via attention.

 A key frame we'll adopt is a shift from thinking about transformers as stacks of rows (layers), and instead as a <span style="color: #007bff;">**series of parallel columns**</span>.
 These columns, or residual streams, are persistent information channels carrying token representations upwards through the model.